 STEP 2 Write your total 'other' non-primary production expenses at All other expenses in the Non-primary production column.
+Do not show cents.

 STEP 3 Add up your 'other' primary production and 'other' non-primary production expenses and write the total at P item P8 on your schedule.